mekolowich/nikola-tesla-alexa/README.md

 provided in this repository.
 (Note: location and vehicle name data is deleted for privacy reasons.)

+## Known Issue
+During testing on multiple Tesla cars, it has been discovered that inside and outside temperatures are not always available through the API -- especially with Model S cars.
+This can cause the application to failure when the API returns "None" for an inside or outside temperature for a car.
+A fix is currently being worked on, but in the meantime the temperature, status, and climate management commands may fail under certain circumstances.

 ## Deploying the Nikola Skill using Cloud9
 I have written up a procedure on how to deploy the Nikola skill on a personal instance of the Amazon developer console and a free server instance on Cloud9.
 Included are